-Someone told us that three years ago strangers entered the monastery and stole the icon of Saint John of Alarga and many gold vows.
-2020 was the first time that, due to the pandemic, the liturgy on August 28, at the monastery was without food and drink.
-The monastery, which celebrates on August 29, offers delicacies such as baked lamb with potatoes and appetizers on the Eve service.
+Someone told us that three years ago, strangers entered the monastery and stole the icon of Saint John of Alarga and many gold vows.
+The year 2020 was the first time that due to the pandemic the liturgy on August 28th at the monastery was without food and drink.
+The monastery, which celebrates on August 29th, offers delicacies such as baked lamb with potatoes and appetizers on the Eve service.

 Wearing our masks, we boarded the same bus that brought us and took the road back to the settlement where we enjoyed a nice dinner with fresh fish.